Grenache Gris White

 that special little extra character from very old vines

-Found right in the middle of the Faugères appellation, our vineyards cover just over 20 hectares on the foothills of the Cévennes looking down on the village of Laurens.
-The vines, lying in an ideal spot at an altitude of 180 metres, are between 30 and 60 years old and naturally produce low yields.
+Nestling in the heart of the Faugères appellation, our vineyards cover just over 23 hectares on the foothills of the Cévennes overlooking the village of Laurens.
+The vines, planted at an ideal altitude of 180 metres, are between 30 and 60 years old and naturally produce low yields.

 Pruning and yield